rob-graham/lap-time-optimisation/speed/README.md

 This project computes a motorcycle speed profile around a race track.

+Requires Python 3.10 or newer (uses PEP 604 union types) and NumPy.

 The core script, `speed_profile.py`, loads a CSV file containing `x_m`, `y_m`, `section_type`, optional `radius_m`, `camber_rad` and `grade_rad` columns that
 describe a racing line.
 The `radius_m` column allows corners to be specified by